Fixed Income Securities: Definition, Types, Benefits, and Risks Involved

 What Are Fixed Income Securities in India?

-There are many types of fixed-income securities.
 Specific securities even provide periodic returns to create a steady income stream.
-Due to the fixed returns, many investors prefer these securities in their investment portfolio along with equity and other market-linked instruments.
+Due to the fixed returns, many investors prefer these fixed-income instruments in their investment portfolio along with equity and other market-linked instruments.

 Types of Fixed Income Securities